djibe/Android-tutorials/README.md

 - Backup IMEI/EFS partition and all partitions
 - Flash and use TWRP recovery
 - Install Android 13
+- You can try early versions of Android 14 too !
 - Get root access with Magisk

 ---